tjvantoll/www.tjvantoll.com/source/_posts/2014-08-07-the-problem-with-using-html-imports-for-dependency-management.markdown

 ### OMG Awesome!
 What's the problem?

 HTML imports transfer the dependency management burden from component consumers to component authors.
-This sounds good, until you think about *how* to actually reconcile those dependencies.
+This sounds good, until you think about *how* to reconcile those dependencies.

 Suppose you want to write a component that depends on jQuery.
 How might you do that?
-Well the easiest way is to package jquery.js within your web component, and to reference it in your HTML import with a simple `<script>` tag:
+Well, the easiest way is to package jquery.js within your web component, and to reference it in your HTML import with a simple `<script>` tag:

 ``` html
 <script src="jquery.js"></script>